exonum/exonum-doc/src/architecture/storage.md

 features.
 Such indexes may create the proofs of existence or absence for the stored data items.

+When thin client asks Exonum full-node about some data, the proof is built and sent along with the actual data values.
+Having block headers and such proof, thin client may check that received data was really authorized by the validators.

 #### ProofListIndex

-[`ProofListIndex`][proof-list-index] implements a [Merkle Tree](../advanced/merkle-index.md) which is an extended version for array list.
+[`ProofListIndex`][proof-list-index] implements a [Merkle tree](../advanced/merkle-index.md) which is an extended version for array list.
 It implements the same methods as `ListIndex`, however adds additional feature.
 Basing on Merkle Trees, such table allows creating a proofs of existence for its values.
-The table cells are divided into leafs and intermediate nodes.
-Leafs store the data itself; inner nodes values are calculated as `hash(concatenate(left_child_value, right_child_value)`.
+Tree leafs store the data itself;
+inner nodes values are calculated as `hash(concatenate(left_child_value, right_child_value)`.
 The following additional procedures are [implemented][prooflist-procedures]:

 - get the height of the tree.
 As the tree is balanced (though may be not fully filled), the height is near to `log2` of the list length.
-- get the value of the tree root (i.e., the hash of the entire Merkle Tree)
+- get the value of the tree root (i.e., the hash of the entire Merkle tree)
 - build a proof tree for data value at `index` position, consisting of [`ListProof`][list-proof] objects
 - build a proof tree for data values at specific index range, consisting of [`ListProof`][list-proof] objects

-When thin client asks Exonum full-node about some data, the proof is built and sent along with the actual data values.
-Having block headers and such proof, thin client may check that received data was really authorized by the validators.

 !!! note
     The `ProofListIndex` do not allow deleting specific values.
 The only